 - Does not result in a schedule that exceeds ninety (90) overnights per year in total, if the court finds that, at the time the petition for modification is filed, the decree of dissolution or parenting plan does not provide reasonable time with the parent with whom the child does not reside a majority of the time, and also, the court finds that it is in the best interests of the child to increase residential time with the parent in excess of twenty-four (24) full days in one calendar year.
 Please note that the statute also provides that any motion brought under this subsection of the statute is subject to the four (4) factors identified above for a major modification if the party who wants the modification has previously been granted a modification under this same subsection (that is, for the same reason) within twenty-four (24) months of the current motion.

 In Washington, a party can petition for parenting plan modification in the county in which the final parenting plan was entered, the county in which the child(ren) reside, or the county in which the primary care parent resides.
-The requesting party should serve the other parent with the Summons, Petition for Modification, Proposed Parenting Plan, and a Notice of Hearing for Adequate Cause Determination, Motion for Adequate Cause Determination, and declarations.
+The requesting party should serve the other parent with the Summons, Petition for Modification, Proposed Parenting Plan, and a Notice of Hearing for Adequate Cause Decision, Motion for Adequate Cause Decision, and declarations.